 Sales of any product depend, in part, on the extent to which such product will be covered by third-party payors, such as federal, state and foreign government healthcare programs, commercial insurance and managed healthcare organizations and the level of third-party reimbursement for such product.
 Third-party payor decisions regarding the extent of coverage and amount of reimbursement to be provided are made on a plan-by-plan basis.
 These third-party payors often reduce reimbursements for medical products, drugs and services.
 In addition, the U.S. government, state legislatures and foreign governments have continued implementing cost-containment programs, including price controls, restrictions on coverage and reimbursement and requirements for substitution of generic products.
 Adoption of price controls and cost-containment measures, and adoption of more restrictive policies in jurisdictions with existing controls and measures, could further limit sales of any product.
 Decreases in third-party reimbursement for any product or a decision by a third-party payor not to cover a product could reduce physician usage and patient demand for the product and also has a material adverse effect on sales.
 Even after the FDA approves a product, for example, the failure to obtain third-party payor coverage may impose a material adverse effect on sales.
 As federal and state governments continue to promulgate new policies and regulations, these policies and regulations may also impose a material adverse effect on sales.
 These laws and regulations may restrict, prohibit, or preventing us from implementing a wide range of pricing, discounting, marketing, promotion, sales commission, incentive programs, and other business activities.
-No uniform policy of coverage and reimbursement among third-party payors exists in the United States.
-Finally, although payors often rely upon Medicare coverage policy establishing their coverage and reimbursement to be provided.
+No uniform policy of coverage and reimbursement among thirdparty payors exists in the United States.
+Finally, although payors often rely upon Medicare coverage policy establishing their coverage and reimbursement policies.
+Instead, each payor makes independent and separate decisions regarding the extent of coverage and amount of reimbursement to be provided.